When is Easter 2025, and when is the best time to put up Easter decorations?

 What do you decorate your house with after Easter?

-After Easter decorations have come back down, you can easily switch back to your spring decor: pastels, fresh brights and natural shades.
+After the Easter decorations have come down, you can switch back to your spring decor: pastels, fresh brights and natural shades.
 Then, once May arrives, start adding warmer colors to bring in summer decor.

-When to start decorating for Easter will depend on how you celebrate the holiday and your personal style too.
-If you are having people over on March 31st for Easter Sunday, if might be wise to get your decor up slightly ahead of time so you can relax the weekend of the holiday.
-If you ask us, it's nice to start introducing spring and Easter decor slowly as soon as February is over to give your home an uplift and start bringing it out of winter.
+When to start decorating for Easter will depend on how you celebrate the holiday and your personal style, too.
+If you are inviting friends or family for Easter Sunday, you may want to get your decor up earlier so that you can focus on entertaining your guests over the Easter weekend.
+I like to start introducing spring decor slowly as soon as February is over to give my home a fresh look, then layering it up with Easter decorations over the holidays, before paring it back again once Easter has passed.

 Lucy Searle